Frequently Asked Questions

 -

-Do you need to reflash the firmware in your Cortex (rescue)?
+Do you need to reflash the firmware in your Davicom Cortex (rescue)?

 It’s as simple as powering up your unit after inserting a USB drive with the firmware image file.
 Please fully read the appropriate document linked before proceeding.